Rukaya-lab/Rukaya-lab.github.io/README.md

   - Keras Image Data generation was used for Image preprocessing and all images are resized to a target size of (224, 224).
   - A convolution layer with filter size of 32 and a Max pool layer with a pool_size of (2, 2) was included in the sequential model.
   - Drop out of 30% was included to avoid overfitting.
-  - The trained model achieved an accuracy of 92% and a recall of 98%
+  - The trained model achieved an accuracy of 92% and a recall of 98%.
+- Conclusion: The model really performed well on this partcular dataset and has achieved a low loss value for both the train and validation set.
+The recall and precsion is also quite high and there doesn't seem to be any over fitting.

 ![](/images/fish_loss.png)

-##### The model performed quite well with predicting the fish classes
+##### The model performed quite well with predicting the fish classes.

 ![](images/fish_class.png)